Indonesia–Philippines relations: Linguistic diversity

-Both countries have massive amounts of languages, for example, Indonesia has about 700 languages, while Philippines has over 180 languages spoken in the country.
+Both countries have a massive number of languages, for example, Indonesia has about 700 languages, while the Philippines has over 180 languages spoken in the country.

 Ethnic groups

-Both countries have massive amounts of ethnic groups, Philippines has about 182 ethnic groups, while Indonesia has about 1,300, most of whom speak Austronesian languages.
+Both countries have a massive number of ethnic groups, the Philippines has about 182 ethnic groups, while Indonesia has about 1,300, most of whom speak Austronesian languages.

 Similarities

 Land

-Both countries are an archipelago, and have massive amounts of islands, Indonesia has 17,000 islands, about 6,000 of which are inhabited. the biggest islands are Sumatra, Java, Kalimantan, Sulawesi, and the Indonesian part of New Guinea.
-Philippines however has 7,641 islands.
-Many people remember it having 7,107, but in 2016 the National Mapping and Resource Information recently discovered 500 new islands.
+Both countries are archipelagos; Indonesia has 17,000 islands, about 6,000 of which are inhabited, with most living in Sumatra, Java, Kalimantan, Sulawesi, and the Indonesian part of New Guinea.
+The Philippines has 7,641 islands, the largest being Luzon, Mindanao, Samar, and Negros.

 Season

-Both countries are a Tropical archipelagos.
-It does not snow in Indonesia and Philippines.
-There are only 2 seasons, which are Rainy seasons and Dry seasons.
+Both countries are tropical archipelagos where there are only two seasons, the rainy season and the dry season.

-Colonization & Invasions
+Colonization and invasions

 Both countries were colonized by European powers.